Aniconism: Hebrew Bible

-A number of verses in the Hebrew Bible (Tanakh) refer to prohibitions against the creation of graven images, invariably linked directly with idolatry.
-The strongest source is based on what Judaism counts as the second of the Ten Commandments:
+A number of verses in the Hebrew Bible (Tanakh) refer to prohibitions against the creation of graven images, which are invariably linked directly to idolatry.
+The strongest source, Exodus 20:3–6, is based on what Judaism counts as the second of the Ten Commandments:

-Thou shalt not make unto thee a graven image, nor any manner of likeness, of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; thou shalt not bow down unto them, nor serve them; for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate Me; and showing mercy unto the thousandth generation of them that love Me and keep My commandments.
+Thou shalt not make unto thee a graven image, nor any manner of likeness, of any thing that is in Heaven above, or that is in the earth beneath, or that is in the water under the earth; thou shalt not bow down unto them, nor serve them; for I the thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate Me; and showing mercy unto the thousandth generation of them that love Me and keep My commandments.